jihyun0118/Programming-Project-1/README.md

 Assignment instructions included:

   - Implementation of the algorithm
+  - Asymptotic behavior measurements
+  - Comparing algorithm's worst-case to code's worst case
   - Trace runs

-  - Asymptotic behavior measurements
-  - Analysis comparing algorithm's worst-case to code's worst case will be compared.
+## Compiling Instructions
+IDE used: Eclipse
+Compiler used: JDT
+Programming Language: Java
+Instructions to run code:
+  1. Open the .java program
+  2. click on the Run button

 ## List of Files in Submission:
+1.

 ``` r
 # Install the CRAN version